anykeyh/tinyHtmlTemplate/README.md

 ## What's the purpose of this lib?

-With it you can create your DOM in a minute, bind events, and create partial templates.
-If there's errors, you know where they are.
+With it you can create your DOM in a minute, bind events, and create partial templates (or components).
+If there's errors, you know where they are because we trace it!

-The lib is very small, and can suit for project where page loading speed matters ( mobile applications ).
+Because you write in Javascript, no more runtime template syntax errors.

+I've worked on the size of the lib to reach 2^11 bytes ( I still miss 10% :-( ), so it suits for project where page loading speed matters, network is slow etc.
+( e.g. mobile website in third world ).
 Memory footprint is really small also.

 In terms of performance, it beats any parsed template and proceed almost the same speed than native javascript.
+Get beaten by reactlike software if you have a lot of elements to update frequently

 ## How to install?